Skip to content

 Rahul Bageria

 Co-founder of Real Good GTM.
 He builds and runs signal-based outbound for early-stage B2B startups, and has sat on both sides of these pricing conversations, quoting engagements and scoping them.
-This explainer pulls the numbers from named 2026 pricing guides, dated and linked, not from a single vendor's rate card.
+This explainer takes its dollar figures only from agencies' own published price lists, read on their own pricing pages in August 2026, and goes qualitative wherever nobody publishes a number.

 Connect on LinkedIn